welcome banner

 Above, "susceptible" means your account might be "vulnerable."

-(But that doesn't mean it is vulnerable, just that it could be if facing a real threat!
+That doesn't mean it is vulnerable, just that it could be if facing a real threat!

 What's driving 2FA?

 Network (think web) security is only getting more complicated, year by year.
+Unavoidably.

-You are (probably) getting more and more dependent on web services for everything, year by year.
+You are probably getting more and more dependent on web services for everything, year by year.

-The bad guys are (definitely) getting better at breaking into service systems, year by year.
+The bad guys are definitely getting better at breaking into service systems, year by year.

-You don't want to fall too far behind this curve!
+No end is in sight.
+You don't want to fall behind this curve!

-Even if "plain vanilla" 2FA is for free, you may want convenience using it, and that's where SK comes in.
+Even if "plain vanilla" 2FA is free, you may want convenience using it, and that's where SK comes in.

 Just like plain vanilla 2FA, SK supports the "OTP" method of authenticating your access to an account.